Environmental sustainability is conserving our natural resources and protecting the environment to preserve it for the future.

 AboitizPower’s energy management approach centers on delivering reliable, cost-effective, and sustainable energy solutions while optimizing operational efficiency and minimizing environmental impact.
 This can be seen in the company’s commitment to increasing its renewable energy capacities to continue providing reliable, responsible, and reasonably priced energy to our customers.

 [GRI 303] At AboitizPower, we monitor our water footprint and maximize efforts to conserve and recycle water.
-We contribute to preserving water cycles in our communities through watershed management programs and rehabilitating our communities’ rivers and esteros (creeks).
+We contribute to preserving water cycles in our communities through watershed management programs and the rehabilitation of our communities’ rivers and esteros (creeks).

 AboitizPower follows its standardized guidelines on solid waste management, including proper segregation, handling, storage, and disposal.
 This guideline promotes environmentally sound methods that maximize the utilization of valuable resources, encourages resource reuse, recycling, and recovery, and establishes community partnerships where practicable.